 Get debt help

 Eviction.
-What to do if you've got rent arrears
+What to do if you have rent arrears

 Things to remember

-1. It’s never too early or too late to contact your landlord and make an arrangement towards your arrears.
+1. It is never too early or too late to contact your landlord and make a payment arrangement

-2. If you’ve got rent arrears from a house you used to live in, these aren’t a 'priority debt'.
-They become the same as an unsecured debt, like a credit card or personal loan.
+2. Rent arrears from a house you used to live in are not a 'priority debt'.
+They become an ‘unsecured debt’, like a credit card or personal loan

 The eviction process